androksi/smoothloop/README.md

 ## About
 This library will help you to loop tables in a defined time.
 Let's say you want to loop a table and it must take 30 seconds to finish.
 Well, this library does that.
 For instance, it will only process tables which have numbers as index. (**ipairs** table)

+## Installing
+It couldn't be simpler.
+Create a file on your resource's folder and paste the content of the `smoothloop.lua`, located in this repository.
+The type can be client, server or shared.
+It's totally up to you. **Ensure you are loading this file first**!

 ## Parameters
 ```lua
 SmoothLoop.new(table, msToFinish, callback):run()